This article has been re-published from our faculty newsletter, Writing Matters, Fall 2009.

 Finally, remember that while there are concerns that will be unique to an oral presentation, many of your questions will be the same as they would for any writing assignment: Is material logically organized?
 Is the evidence relevant and persuasive?
 And, finally, has the student developed a clear message and articulated it well?
 After all, that should be the student’s ultimate goal, whether the message is written or spoken.

-Help for C course students and faculty is available on the UWC’s website, including how-to articles and brief podcasts.
+Help for C course students and faculty is available on the UWC’s website.